Thinking of taking it all in one go?

 Before taking it all

 - If you take all the money from your pension early in your retirement, you risk running out of money later on.
-Our retirement spending calculator could help you plan ahead.

 - If you’re still working, your salary plus lump sum may push you into a higher tax band than if you just take the tax-free amount or delay until you stop working.